FINLAND ARCTIC CHALLENGE LIVE

 After the gear check, the group assembled for introductions and a briefing on what to expect for the week.
 Few were used to the cold, with Jonathan mentioning he left 98 degrees in San Diego!
 But everyone agreed the beauty of the region is unmatched.

 The briefing gave everyone the lowdown on what to expect.
-Riitta, the fearless leader of Arctic Escapades, told the group about Stage One saying, “Expect it to be hard, but a good introduction to the week.”
+Riitta, the founder of the event, told the group about Stage One saying, “Expect it to be hard, but a good introduction to the week.”

 The group then split up as some returned to their room to pack (or re-pack) while others went straight to the hotel’s restaurant for nourishment to get ready for tomorrow.
 At least one person has set their alarm to get up in the middle of the night to have one eye on the Super Bowl (Go Seahawks!) and one eye on the sky for more northern lights.

-Tomorrow the group heads out for Stage One, a 20km/12.5 mile snowshoe adventure that goes up and over the majestic Aakenus Fell.
-Participants will arrive by late afternoon at the Aekenus lumberjack cabin for snacks, warmth, a very hot sauna, a very cold ice dip and plentiful dinner.
+Tomorrow, the Arctic Challengers set off on Stage One, a 17km/12.5 mile snowshoe climb up and over the majestic Aakenus Fell.
+Participants are expected to arrive by late afternoon at the Aakenus lumberjack cabin for snacks, warmth, a very hot sauna, a very cold ice dip and plentiful dinner.

 Let the fun begin!